-Switchboard of Miami, \$800,000 (2010-2014)
+Switchboard of Miami, \$800,000 (FY 2011)

-Switchboard of Miami is a private, non-profit organization that provides telephone crisis counseling, suicide prevention, information, and referral services to the Miami-Dade County community.
+Switchboard of Miami is a private, nonprofit organization that provides telephone crisis counseling, suicide prevention, information, and referral services to the Miami-Dade County community.
 Its mission is to "[connect] all people in need with community resources, [provide] counseling and [empower] individuals 24 x 7 with just one call."
 Switchboard's prevention and clinical services department also provides free school- and community-based education and prevention programs to youth.
 Programming is designed for youth at risk of "alcohol, tobacco, and drug abuse, violence, early pregnancy, domestic violence, and other high-risk behaviors."

-The organization previously received federal abstinence-only-until-marriage funding through the no w-defunct Community-Based Abstinence Education (CBAE) and Adolescent Family Life Act (AFLA) grant programs.
+The organization previously received federal abstinence-only-until-marriage funding through the now-defunct Community-Based Abstinence Education (CBAE) and Adolescent Family Life Act (AFLA) grant programs.
 With the funding, Switchboard implemented "Project REAL (Reinforcing Education through Abstinence and Leadership)" and "Project STRENGTH."
 Both programs used the Choosing the Best curricula, one of the more popular abstinence-only-until-marriage programs in the country.

 With its TPPI funding, Switchboard operates "Project WISE (Wisdom Independence Support Education)," which serves predominantly African-American and Latino high-risk, urban youth.
 The project aims to "enhance protective factors and positive health behaviors related to the prevention of HIV, other STDs, and unintended pregnancy."
 The organization noted in its application for federal funding, "The teen time bomb of pre-marital sex is spreading STDs, HIV, teen pregnancy and its associated problems among our County's (sic) youth."
-Through the project, Switchboard of Miami, Inc. implements All4You! to youth at two alternative high schools, one low-performing high school, and through an after school/summer program serving Haitian youth.
+Through the project, Switchboard of Miami implements All4Youl to youth at two alternative high schools, one low-performing high school, and an after-school/summer program serving Haitian youth.
 The targeted intervention sites include Corporate Academy North Alternative School, Corporate Academy South Alternative School, Homestead Senior High School, and GALATA Social Services, Inc. The project plans to reach approximately 800 youth annually.

-All4Youl is an evidence-based pregnancy-, STD-, and HIV-prevention program designed for students ages 14-18 attending alternative high schools.
+All4You! is an evidence-based pregnancy-, STD-, and HIV-prevention program designed for students ages 14-18 attending alternative high schools.
 It is adapted from two existing evidence-based programs, Be Proud!
 Be Responsible! and Safer Choices.
 The program, which includes both classroom instruction and a service learning component, aims to reduce the frequency of unprotected sex among participants.
-The 14-session classroom curriculum consists of nine lessons, which address: STD-, HIV and pregnancy-prevention, the risk of STD transmission and unintended pregnancy, negotiation skills, and condom-use skills, among other topics.
-All4You! includes interactive activities such as role-playing, condom demonstration, group discussion, and educational games.
-The service learning component engages participants in volunteer activities.
+The 14-session classroom curriculum consists of nine lessons, which address, among other topics, STD-, HIV-, and pregnancy-prevention; the risk of STD transmission and unintended pregnancy; negotiation skills; and condom-use skills.
+All4Yon! includes interactive activities such as role-playing, condom demonstration, group discussion, and educational games.
+The service-learning component engages participants in volunteer activities.
 An evaluation of the program published in AIDS Education and Prevention compared the behavior of participants to that of peers in a control group six months after the intervention.
-Program participants reported a significantly lower frequency of having sex without a condom in the previous three months, were significantly more likely to report having used a condom at last sexual intercourse, and reported a significantly lower frequency of sexual intercourse in the previous three months than participants in the control group.52
+Program participants reported a significantly lower frequency of having sex without a condom in the previous three months, were significantly lower frequency of sexual intercourse in the previous three months than participants in the control group.49

-Trinity Church, Inc., \$998,500 (2010-2014)
+Trinity Church, Inc., \$998,500 (FY 2011)